Commissioner Commissioner Commissioner

 replaced sheep, and farming exploded with the introduction of high lift pumping

 and new technologies.
-The Air Base remained after the war, although it de-activated
+The Air Base remained after the war, although it

 Early settlers were attracted to Elmore County